ToniaEtim/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory: Writing a script that prints the absolute name of the currunt working directory
-l-listit: Disply the content list of your current directory
+1-listit: Disply the content list of your current directory